 This post may contain paid affiliate sales links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see my full disclaimer policy for details.

-Pro-tip: Cover the pan with a lid as the sandwich is grilling to maximize cheese melt.
+Pro-tip: Cover the pan with a lid as the sandwich grills to maximize cheese melt.

-1. Make Grilled Cheese: Over medium-low heat a 12-inch nonstick skillet or cast-iron griddle/skillet.
-Using room temperature butter generously butter one side of each slice of bread.
+1. Make Grilled Cheese: Heat a 12-inch nonstick skillet or cast-iron griddle/skillet over medium-low heat.
+Use room-temperature butter generously on one side of each slice of bread.
 Make sure the butter gets applied across the entire side for the best flavor and toasting.
-Spread fig jam on the other side of each slice of bread then add layers of brie and apples to one slice of bread.
-Top with the second slice of bread butter-side up and place on the preheated skillet.
+Spread fig jam on the other side of each slice of bread, and then add layers of brie and apples to one bread.
+Top with the second slice of bread, butter-side up and place it on the preheated skillet.
 Cook each side for 3-4 minutes or until the bread has turned golden brown and the brie has melted.
 Serve warm.

 Recipe Tips and Notes

-• Cook your grilled cheese on medium-low.
-If the skillet is too hot your bread will brown before the cheese has a chance to melt.
+- Cook your grilled cheese on medium-low.
+If the skillet is too hot, your bread will brown before the cheese melts.

 More Brie Recipes to Try

-• Cranberry Brie Tartlets – Ready in less than 15 minutes these easy 3-ingredient tarts are made with phyllo cups are the perfect make-ahead holiday appetizer.
+- Cranberry Brie Tartlets – Ready in less than 15 minutes, these easy 3-ingredient tarts are made with phyllo cups and are the perfect make-ahead holiday appetizer.

-• Fig, Brie, and Prosciutto Crêpes – light and airy with a combination of sweet and salty.
-The soft crêpes pair deliciously with the fresh sliced figs that are bursting with flavor, creamy brie, and crispy prosciutto.
+- Fig, Brie, and Prosciutto Crêpes – light and airy with a combination of sweet and salty.
+The soft crêpes pair deliciously with the fresh sliced figs bursting with flavor, creamy brie, and crispy prosciutto.
 These crêpes are decadent but simple and are a perfect brunch dish.

-• Cranberry Brie Turkey Burger – the perfect gourmet fall holiday burger recipe to enjoy for lunch or dinner.
-This burger is so delicious you will want to make it all year round.
+- Cranberry Brie Turkey Burger – The perfect gourmet fall holiday burger recipe for lunch or dinner.
+This burger is so delicious you want to make it year-round.

 Let’s Connect!
 If you make this recipe or any other recipe on Casual Epicure, please don’t forget to rate the recipe and leave a comment below.
 It helps others who are considering making our recipes and we love hearing about your cooking experiences.
 And if you snapped some shots, share them on Instagram, and be sure to tag @casual.epicure so we can feature them in our stories.